Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 - **Lower-level strategic planning** involves commanders and high commanders, and later squad leaders of a squadron.
 They plan for the battle they are assigned to fight.
 - **Upper-level strategic planning** involves generals and high generals, and later high commanders.
 They plan for battles and what their goals are.
 - **Imperial strategic planning** involves high generals and the emperor.
 They plan for wars and battles, but they can also plan for the goals of specific battles.

-Their entire space navy consists of 130 battleships, 1000 carriers, 4000 destroyers, and 300,000 spacefighters.

 ### Training
 During their initial month, soldiers are trained for multiple tactics such as weapons handling (duh), cover usage, stealth, enemy identification, shoot-to-kill reaction to surprise, and discipline.